fostermadeco/fm-website-starter/README.md

 ## Modernizr
 ### Modernizr in CSS
 The html Modernizr classes are added via Webpack loading the Modernizr script into the js bundle from `./assets/js/lib/modernizr-custom.js`.
 The file was downloaded from [modernizr.com](https://modernizr.com/download?svg-dontmin-printshiv-setclasses-shiv).
-The SVG feature test is used as an example.
+If you want to add another feature test, go to [modernizr](https://modernizr.com/download?svg-dontmin-printshiv-setclasses-shiv) and download a new build.

+The `modernizr-custom.js` example file in this repo adds the classes to the html tag and includes the SVG feature test.
+Here is an example of how to use it in css:
 ```
 .svg header {
     background: url("test.svg");